Zulip architectural overview

 prod-static/tree form.
 In development, files are served directly from

-Requests to all other paths are sent to the Django app via the UNIX socket
+Requests to all other paths are sent to the Django app running via

 By default (i.e. if